fosteruk/mzen/README.md

       - field must be present
     - notNull
     - notEmpty
+    - length (min/max)
+    - regex
+    - equality (must be equal to another field in the same object)
+    - email
+  - Supports custom validators
   - Specify default values
     - Default value is used when validating, inserting or updating a field with an undefined or null value
   - Type-casting